Top of the page

 Crying is your baby's first way of communicating with you.
-This is how he or she lets you know about having a wet diaper, being hot or cold, or wanting to be fed.
-Teething, a recent shot, constipation, or a diaper rash can cause a baby to cry.
+This is how they let you know about having a wet diaper, being hot, cold, or tired, or wanting to be fed.
+Teething, a recent immunization, constipation, feeling unwell, or a diaper rash can cause a baby to cry.
 Once your baby's need is met, and you calm and soothe them, the crying usually stops.
 However, some young children seem to cry for no reason.
 It is normal for a newborn to cry between 1 and 5 hours a day.
-Most babies cry less after they are 6 weeks old.
+Most babies cry less after they are 6 months old.

 Caring for a baby can be stressful at times.
 You may have periods of feeling overwhelmed, especially if your baby is crying.
-Talk to your doctor about ways to help you cope with your emotions when the crying just does not stop.
+Talk to your healthcare provider about ways to help you stay calm and cope with your emotions when the crying does not stop.
 It’s more important to stay calm than to stop the crying.
 Remember, it’s never OK to shake a baby.
 Don’t pick up your baby until you feel calm inside.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your healthcare provider or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your healthcare provider or nurse advice line if:

 For more information on crying baby and other parenting information, go to Newborns: Sleeping, Crying & Everyday Care.

 Enter M078 in the search box to learn more about "Crying Baby: Care Instructions".

 Adaptation Reviewed By: Alberta Health Services